 - Kubernetes-Native Infra Monitoring: Deep insights into pods, nodes, namespaces, and container health with zero manual configuration—streamlining SRE workflows.

-- Security and Compliance Controls: Role-based access control (RBAC), audit logs, MFA, SSO, and full support for compliance frameworks including SOC 2, HIPAA, and GDPR.
+- Security and Compliance Controls: Role-based access control (RBAC), audit logs, MFA, SSO, and complnace with SOC 2 and ISO 27001.

-- Flexible Deployment: SaaS, hybrid, or fully on-prem hosting options allow for low-latency access and full sovereignty over your telemetry data.
+- Flexible Deployment: Fully on-prem hosting options allow for low-latency access and full sovereignty over your telemetry data.

 Pros